MerijnMoody/MarketSimulation/README.md

   - p_list = [0.5]
   - n_iter = 1
   - n_days = 500

+The exact data used to generate the bar plot was not stored as the simulation behind this data only took a short time.

 The dependencies for the code are:
  - python 3.8